Mohanrao1231/Mohan-Portfolio-/replit.md

 ## Overview

-This is a full-stack portfolio web application built for Pratham P. Sharma, showcasing his skills, experience, and certifications in AI/ML and Cloud Computing.
+This is a full-stack portfolio web application built for Chokkaku Mohan Rao, showcasing his skills, experience, and certifications in AI/ML and Cloud Computing.
 The application features a modern React frontend with a Node.js/Express backend, designed for both development and production deployment.

 ## System Architecture